-Nepal is it in its glory during the spring and autumn/fall season.
-Since, the weather is moderate with clear blue skies during these seasons, book your trip to Nepal accordingly.
+Nepal is in its glory during the spring and autumn/fall seasons.
+Since the weather is moderate with clear blue skies during these seasons, book your trip to Nepal accordingly.
 Our travel experts suggest it is possible to have a memorable trip in Nepal all through the year.
-Here we have boiled down the best season to visit Nepal to help you get some idea when to travel to Nepal.
+Here we have boiled down the best season to visit Nepal to help you get some idea of when to travel to Nepal.

 January and February can get very cold comparatively but it also means quieter trekking trails with less traffic and mesmerizing panoramas.
-Vegetation during spring season is at its best.
-The lust green forests and blooming rhododendrons fills your heart with joy.
-The heat and humidity levels start building up from May and continues until the monsoon rain which arrives in June.
+Vegetation during the spring season is at its best.
+The lust green forests and blooming rhododendrons fill your heart with joy.
+The heat and humidity levels start building up in May and continue until the monsoon rain which arrives in June.
 The mountains are obscure and the surrounding gets gloomy.

 When deciding the best time to visit Nepal, keep in mind what you desire from the trip to Nepal.
 Whatever the reason might be, always prioritize the mountain visibility, clear skies, moderate temperature, and avoid rainy seasons.Nim Prasad Bhatta, Travel Expert / CEO of CoreTreks

 Seasons in Nepal